-Natasha Ryan was only 14 years old when she went missing from Rockhampton in 1998.
-Her disappearance came around the same time as several girls and young women went missing in the area, leading police to investigate the possibility she had been the victim of a local serial killer.
+Natasha Ryan was only 14 years old when she went missing from Rockhampton in North Queensland in 1998.
+Natasha’s disappearance came around the same time as several girls and young women went missing in the Rockhampton area, leading police to investigate the possibility that Natasha had been the victim of a local serial killer.

-In a twist that even a crime writer wouldn’t have dreamed up, Natasha Ryan was later found alive and even appeared at the 2003 trial of the man accused of her murder.
-She had run away with her 22-year-old boyfriend, hiding in a cupboard for five long years letting her family think she was dead.
+In a twist that even a crime writer wouldn’t have dreamed up, Natasha Ryan was later found alive and well and even appeared at the 2003 trial of the very man accused of her murder.

 Natasha Ryan pictured before she disappeared